skeswa/denim/README.md

 #### Expressions and statements

-Following Rust's lead, Esper is (mostly) an expression language.
+Following Rust's lead, Denim is (mostly) an expression language.
 [Rust's documentation](https://doc.rust-lang.org/reference/statements-and-expressions.html)
 does a good job describing what this means, and some of its implications: